PriorLabs/nanoTabPFN/annotated/annotated nanoTabPFN.md

 This flexibility is crucial for pre-trained models like TabPFN that need to generalize across datasets with varying dimensionalities.
 The model learns a universal "feature embedding function" rather than dataset-specific feature combinations.

+#### Note on Feature Index Embeddings
+In the original TabPFN architecture, each feature token is augmented with a learned feature index embedding - a fixed-size trainable vector tied to each column’s identity.
+This is conceptually similar to positional embeddings in NLP in that it injects index-based information, but unlike the sinusoidal encodings often used in language models, these are learned parameters.
+This ensures the model consistently recognizes a specific feature across different datasets, even if columns are reordered.

 ## Target Encoder: Handling Labels with Padding